parth1031/News_scrap/README.md

-This scrapes the CNN News website using BS4 and stores the news in a json file along with its categories
+This scrapes news deatils from various news-domain websites